wingertandrew/comp-countdown-clock/README.md

 ### Development on macOS
 1. Install Node.js via [Homebrew](https://brew.sh/) with `brew install node` or download it from the official website.
-2. The "UFC Sans" typeface is loaded automatically.
-You can also install it system wide if desired.
+2. (Optional) Install the "UFC Sans" font so the app uses it by default.
 3. Run the steps in **Quick Start** above.
 The Vite dev server works the same on macOS.

 ## Usage